There are many tools that allow you to easily measure distances and angles while working with AutoCAD.

 To use the DIST command simply click on the icon shown on the image above and select the 2 points (Point A and C for our case)

 The following image shows the information given by AutoCAD via the command window.

 We can see almost the same information we have gotten while using method 1, with the difference that the distance between the 2 points looks more detailed here compared to what was found using the previous method.
 This is due to the order of precision set in the dimension style manager.
 If the precision was set to give 4 decimal digits, both method would give the same result.

 The second method also has the particularity of giving the difference of delta X and delta Y of the 2 points which are respectively the distance difference seen from the x-axe and the y-axe of the points.
 Delta Z is zero since we are working in 2D in this example.

-Both methods are useful to find distances and angles in AutoCAD but the second method while being simple might confuse you will lot of information.
+Both methods are useful to find distances and angles in AutoCAD but the second method while being simple might confuse you will a lot of information.